-The following outlines the methodology for undertaking an ecological survey of the candidate Signature Discovery Points and selected control sites:
+The following outlines the methodology for undertaking an ecological survey of the sites:

-- 1. Carry out a preliminary site visit of each candidate Signature Discovery Point and control site in advance of the ecological survey. - 2.
-Provide a description of the site, its complexities sensitivities and physical attributes.
-Identify intervening factors such as natural erosion, damage from animals etc., and to identify the desire lines of visitors at the site. - 3.
+- 1. Carry out a preliminary site visit of each candidate Discovery Point and control site in advance of the ecological survey (if required). - 2.
+Provide a description of the site, its complexities, sensitivities and physical attributes.
+Identify possible intervening factors such as natural erosion, damage from animals, damage from human behaviour, human desire lines, compaction etc. - 3.
 Define a specific ecological methodology for the site depending on the identified sensitivities.
-This may comprise a combination of the following: Quadrat vegetation surveys, Line transects or Fixed Point Photography.
-Alternative methodologies may be applied or recommended to marine/intertidal habitats e.g. rocky shores, soft shores and beaches as required. - 4.
-Carry out the ecological survey as outlined below and in accordance with a recognised standard surveying technique and best practice.
+It is proposed to carry out quadrat vegetation surveys at all sites.
+Alternative methodologies may be applied or recommended to marine/intertidal habitats e.g. rocky shores, soft shores and beaches if required.
+This may comprise a combination of the following: Quadrat vegetation surveys, Line or Belt transects or Fixed Point Photography. - 4.
+It is recommended to give consideration to the European sites and their conservation objectives when deciding on parameters to be recorded during relevés.
+The use of National Parks and Wildlife Service standard monitoring methods for a number of Annex I habitats should be used when reporting on the condition of habitat at EU sites.